Parrot7483/filematch/README.md

 To compile the program, simply run `cargo build --release` or `nix build`.

 ## Planned improvements and features:
+- [ ] Detect running on HDD.
+Do not multithread in that case.

 ### Packaging
 - [ ] Package for nixpkgs
+- [ ] Package for Debian
 - [ ] CI/CD

 ### Development
 - [x] Implement benchmark testing to evaluate and optimize performance.

 ### Logging and Debugging
+- [ ] Progress Bar.
 - [ ] Add verbose logging to provide detailed information about the comparison process,
-- [ ] Progress Bar.

 ### Hashing
 - [x] **Cryptographic hashing**: Add cryptographic for scenarios where stronger hashing is required
 - [ ] **Partial hashing**: Implement an algorithm that compares only the first page of each file for quicker approximations.

 ### Output Customization
-- [ ] Display only the intersection (common files between directories).
+- [x] Display only the intersection (common files between directories).
-- [ ] Display only unique files in `directory1` or `directory2`.
+- [x] Display only unique files in `directory1` or `directory2`.
-- [ ] Ouput as JSON
+- [x] Ouput as JSON

 ## Example 1: Basic
 Directory structure: